 However when we restrict carbohydrate intake to less than 40g per day, after seven to ten days, our body is forced to start using fat as a fuel source as opposed to carbohydrates or glycogen.

-When your body becomes fat adapted and is using fat as its primary fuel source, it starts to create
+When our body becomes fat adapted and is using fat as its primary fuel source, it starts to create what’s called ketones.

 Matt Straight – Nutritionist, Personal Trainer & Creator of KetoFast